HwWobbe/hello-world/README.md

 * stay focused on Content creation (not program enhanxcements)
 * Make sure to use local versions that sync (in case of CloudLoss)
 * considering frequent Commits, if only to force focused attention (weekly Activity indicator)
-* beginning to realize the omportance of entending this GitHub profile towards my goal of providing a central, reliable comprehensive introduction
+* beginning to realize the importance of extending this GitHub profile towards my goal of providing a central, reliable comprehensive introduction

 <hr>
 <h2> learning activities ... </h2>